Monday, June 15, 2015

 Gibson Trine Lopez was (1965)

-We picked up some brochures on the Blues Trail at Tunica Welcome Center thanked the nice women.
-Outside I took pictures of the Welcome Center and the Blues Marker “Highway 61.”
+We picked up some brochures on the Blues Trail at Tunica Welcome Center and thanked the lovely woman.
+Outside, I took pictures of the Welcome Center and the Blues Marker "Highway 61."

-Our next stop was at Fitz's Casino Restaurant in Tunica, where I purchased two prim ribs buffet dinners at a cost of seven dollars each.
+Our next stop was at Fitz's Casino Restaurant in Tunica, where I purchased two prime rib buffet dinners for seven dollars each.

 Fitz's Casino Restaurant & Casino

-We both ordered prim ribs but I didn’t care for the bloody meat.
+We both ordered prime ribs, but didn't care for the bloody meat.

-I piled on my plate shrimp, onion rings, stir-fried green beans, a sweet roll, a cream cheese roll located at the Chinese area of the buffet, for dessert I ate a slice of carrot cake, we both ate way too much food.
+I piled my plate with shrimp, onion rings, stir-fried green beans, a sweet roll, and a cream cheese roll from the Chinese area of the buffet.
+For dessert, I ate a slice of carrot cake.
+We both ate way too much food.

-After dinner we rode to Tunica Roadhouse Hotel to check into room 117, we unloaded luggage, rested, watched some TV, and we went next door to play the slot machines.
+After dinner, we rode to Tunica Roadhouse Hotel to check into room 117.
+We unloaded luggage, rested, watched some TV, and then went next door to play the slot machines.

 Tunica Roadhouse Hotel

-We tried the twenty-cent machine with no luck, we played the one-cent machines, won fifteen dollars on the fire truck one-cent slot machine, we cashed out and went next door to Gold Strike.
+We tried the twenty-cent machine with no luck.
+Then, we played the one-cent machines and won fifteen dollars on the fire truck one-cent slot machine.
+After cashing out, we went next door to Gold Strike.

-We had to get a membership, I was a new member so I was given fifteen dollars to play with?
+We had to get a membership.
+As a new member, I was given fifteen dollars to play with.

-I walked to the one-cent machine, won thirteen dollars on the Magic Slot Machine.
+I walked to the one-cent machine and won thirteen dollars on the Magic Slot Machine.

 Day 2: Tuesday, January 17, 2011

-We rode south down highway 61in the wind and rain to Helena Arkansas.
-We drove right out of the rain into the sunshine, it was a beautiful day got up to 68 degrees.
+We rode south down Highway 61in the wind and rain to Helena, Arkansas.
+We drove right out of the rain into the sunshine.
+It was a beautiful day, reaching up to 68 degrees.

 We stopped at the Mississippi Welcome Center just before crossing the bridge into Helena, Arkansas.